dpkpandey/Quantum-Sort-Tracker/README.md

 ## Frequently Asked Questions

 **Q: What hardware is recommended?**
-A: NVIDIA GPU with CUDA support (RTX 3060 or better), 16GB+ RAM, modern multi-core CPU.
+A: NVIDIA GPU with CUDA support (RTX 3060 or better), 8GB+ RAM, modern multi-core CPU, it depends what you want to do, for complex system use better GPUs

 **Q: Can this track transparent or semi-transparent objects?**
 A: Yes, as long as the detector (YOLO) can identify them.
 QSort-A handles the tracking.
+This is first step of tracker only but for whole calculation or detection follow https://q-ots-website.pages.dev/

 **Q: What FPS can I expect?**
 A: 60-120 FPS on modern hardware with GPU acceleration.
 CPU-only: 15-30 FPS.

 **Q: Does it work with custom YOLO models?**
-A: Yes, any YOLO detector producing [x1, y1, x2, y2, confidence] format is compatible.
+A: Yes, any YOLO detector producing [x1, y1, x2, y2, confidence] format is compatible, you can make compatible with any existing models becuase this tracker works upto 17 verctors co-ordinates.

 **Q: How does it compare to DeepSORT?**
 A: QSort-A uses motion physics instead of appearance features, making it more robust to visual changes and deformations.